 St. Scholastica’s longstanding commitment to inclusivity and generous financial aid packages make our world-class educational programs accessible to students from any background.

-Here are some classes you could take as part of this minor.
+Visit our Catalog to view the program and course requirements.
 Be sure to create your course plan in consultation with your advisor.

 Graduates of the Native American Studies minor have a diverse selection of career fields from which to choose.
 These may include:

 - Education: Teaching in nursing programs, Indian studies and at elementary and secondary schools

 - Administration: Directors of health care programs, tribal leaders

 - Health care service providers: Reservation, Indian health service and other healthcare providers

 - Social work: Reservation, school and county social services